Koyoinu/VRC-United-moderation-Ban-Kick-on-sight/README.md

 # **Disclaimers**
 - every bit of information gatherd is public information as these people have named there Twitter accounts the same as there Main vrchat accounts or they have it linked to there VRC profile that is how i got all this info **i do not plan to Dox the people in this document**

+- Please do not harass anyone on this list just block them on VRchat on twitter what ever

 # **Maintained by Koyoinu**
 - ## if you want your name off the list quit this whole your a real moderator bullshit and let vrchat handle moderation like it should always be